Isabelle M. Germano: Education

-After undergraduate education in Latin and ancient Greek literature, Germano graduated from the University of Turin Medical School in 1984.
-Her thesis was in neuropathology; she also completed a neurology residency.
-She completed her surgical internship at the University of California San Francisco and neurosurgery residency at UCSF and the Albert Einstein College of Medicine, completing these in 1993.
-During her residency, she obtained training in epilepsy surgery at the University Hospital of Zürich, Switzerland.
-She also completed a fellowship in epilepsy surgery, stereotactic treatments and movement disorders under André Olivier at Montreal Neurological Institute.
+She completed her neurosurgery residency training at the University of California, San Francisco and the Albert Einstein College of Medicine, finishing in 1993.
+During her residency, she received additional training in epilepsy surgery at the University Hospital of Zürich in Switzerland.
+She further completed specialized fellowship training in epilepsy surgery, stereotactic treatments, and movement disorders under André Olivier at the Montreal Neurological Institute.